andymcgunagle/git-and-github-notes/README.md

 - "origin" is just a conventional remote name - it's the default remote name when you clone a GitHub repo.
 You can change it to whatever you like, but most people leave it.

+- `git switch <remote-branch-name>` or `git checkout --track <origin, typically>/<remote-branch-name>`: By default only one branch will be set up locally when you clone a repo to your machine.
+If the repo has multiple remote branches, this command creates a new local branch from an existing remote branch of the same name and sets it to track the remote branch.

 ### Pushing

-- `git push <remote> <branch>`: Push a specific local branch up to the remote.
+- `git push <remote-name> <remote-branch-name>`: Push a specific local branch up to the remote.

 - You can push multiple branches up to GitHub.

 - Local branches and remote branches are distinct - they can have the same name and content, but technically they're separate entities.

-  - Usually you'll be pushing a local branch up to remote branch of the same name, but `git push <remote> <local-branch>:<remote-branch>` would allow you to push a local branch to a remote branch with a different name.
+- Usually you'll be pushing a local branch up to remote branch of the same name, but `git push <remote-name> <local-branch-name>:<remote-branch-name>` would allow you to push a local branch to a remote branch with a different name.

 - The `-u` flag in a command such as `git push -u origin main` sets the *upstream* of the branch we're pushing.
 Once the upsteam for a branch is set, you can use the `git push` shorthand to push the current branch to the upstream.

+### Fetching

+- Fetching allows you to download changes fom a remote repo into your local repo, but those changes will not be automatically integrated into your working files.

+- `git fetch <remote-name>`: Fetches branches and history from a specific remote repository.
+It only updates remote tracking branches.

+- `git fetch <remote-name> <branch-name>`: Fetches a specific branch from a remote repository.

+### Pulling